 Students generally take the PSAT in the fall of their junior year.
 If you want to get an earlier start, you can take a version of the PSAT for eighth and ninth graders (the PSAT 8/9) or for sophomores (the PSAT 10).
 These tests are also similar to the SAT, but contain questions that are better aligned with what students have learned at these grade levels.
 Students taking the PSAT 8/9 and 10 are not eligible for the National Merit or other scholarships, and their scores are not shared with any colleges.

 Your high school will administer the PSAT in the fall of your junior year and choose the test date and location.
 Your school will receive your scores in early to mid-December and distribute them to you.

 You will register for the PSAT at your high school.
 There is a small fee to take the test.
 Fee waivers are available to low-income students.
 For details, talk to your counselor or contact the College Board.

 Preparing for the PSAT

-Your high school will give you an information booklet that includes sample questions from each section of the test.
+Your high school will give you a booklet that includes sample questions from each section of the test.
 Additional information and sample questions are available from the College Board website.
 If you want to invest additional time and money preparing, commercial PSAT test preparation books and courses are available.